Control of Hazardous Energy

 - An employee is required to place any part of his or her body into an area on a machine or piece of equipment where work is actually performed upon the material being processed (point of operation) or where an associated danger zone exists during a machine operating cycle.

-The following exceptions are not covered by this program:
+The following exceptions are not covered by this Program:

-- Work on cord and plug connected electric equipment for which exposure to the hazards of unexpected energization or start-up of the equipment is controlled by the unplugging of the equipment from the energy source and the plug remains under the exclusive control of the employee performing the serving or maintenance;
+- Work on cord and plug connected electric equipment for which exposure to the hazards of unexpected energization or start-up of the equipment is controlled by the unplugging of the equipment from the energy source and the plug remains under the exclusive control of the employee performing the servicing or maintenance;

 - Minor tool changes and adjustments, and other minor servicing activities, which take place during normal maintenance operations, if they are routine, repetitive, and integral to the use of the equipment, provided that the work is performed using alternative measures which provide effective protection; and